The Framework

 • Path toward alignment that isn't performative

-• Discovery of living values that weren't articulated
+• Sometimes: discovery of living values that weren't yet articulated

 When This Is Needed